 College students seeking extra credit or fulfilling class requirements are welcome to participate in workdays from early May through early November.
 Stewardship activities usually include weed management and seed collecting.

 During the late fall, winter, and early spring, Nachusa staff and trained volunteers focus on tree and brush removal involving heavy equipment.
-Because of safety considerations, workdays are not open to students seeking extra credit or fulfilling class requirements from November 23, 2019, to February 29, 2020.
+Because of safety considerations, workdays are not open to students seeking extra credit or fulfilling class requirements from late November to late February.

 If you are planning on attending a workday, please discuss your participation with your instructor.
-You do not need to telephone or email us.
+You do not need to telephone or email us, but you do need to sign up in advance.